 - the care must currently be provided by someone outside of the household

-- there must be a bedroom in the household which the carer can use.
+- there must be a "spare" bedroom in the household for the carer can use.

 People with disabilities

-The Housing Executive will normally expect you to provide adequate medical evidence to convince them of the need for an additional bedroom and there will have to be an extra bedroom in the property for the person affected to use.
+The disabled person in your home must be getting certain benefits in order to get this extra bedroom and there will have to be an extra bedroom in the property for the person affected to use.

 Portion of rent covered by housing benefit